bihor/camaliga/Documentation/Changelog/Index.rst

             Magnific Popup-template added.

             Revolution- and scrollable-template removed.
 (Use fp_fractionslider instead.)
-10.0.2      Evaluation for coordinates added again.
+10.1.0      Evaluation for coordinates added again.

+            Debug-output now in the template.
+Deprecated DevLog removed.

             TCA-Bugfix for TYPO3 10.
 ==========  ==============================================================================================================================